Rapier Activities at Gulf Wars

 - RBGs or other projectile weapons are not permitted in any war point.
 Any use of RBGs or other projectile weapons must be cleared by the Marshal of the Day, or the RMiC.

-- Two-handed weapons are defined as any weapon with a handle length 10 inches or longer.
+- Two-handed weapons are defined as any bladed weapon with a handle length 10 inches or longer, not including rapier spears.

 - Two-handed weapons must be wielded with two hands at all times.